streamsets/tutorials/sdk-tutorials/sch/tutorial-jobs/start-monitor-a-specific-job/README.md

 Start and monitor a job
 =======================

-This tutorial covers how to start a job and monitor that specific job.
+This tutorial covers how to start a [StreamSets Control Hub job](https://streamsets.com/documentation/controlhub/latest/help/controlhub/UserGuide/Jobs/Jobs_title.html) and monitor that specific job.

+A job defines the pipeline to run and the execution engine that runs the pipeline: Data Collector, Data Collector Edge, or Transformer.
+Jobs are the execution of the dataflow.

 ### Prerequisites
-Make sure to complete [Prerequisites for the jobs tutorial](preparation-for-tutorial).
+Make sure to complete [Prerequisites for the jobs tutorial](../preparation-for-tutorial).

 ### Tutorial environment details
 While creating this tutorial following was used: